 The same thing can happen with managed service providers.
 In fact, most MSPs rely on doubling your monthly contract spend with projects and product purchases to be profitable.
 When something is truly all-inclusive, it means that you can have everything that you want without having to take additional cash out of your wallet.

 At F12, we don’t think it’s fair to show you a price and tell you everything’s included only to have a long list of upgrades that you will need to add that require additional fees.
 When you partner with us, what you see is what you get – so you don’t have to worry about the “all-inclusive” lie anymore.

 When an MSP offers you free onboarding, do they explain exactly what it consists of and everything it includes?
 The answer is not likely.
-In most cases, it only involves onboarding their tools, but what you need is onboarding new technology and training all your staff to ensure they can maximize the use of the platform you have invested in.
+In most cases, it only involves onboarding their tools, but what you need is onboarding new technology and training all your staff to ensure they can maximize the use of the platform in which you have invested.

 So, what happens when you need new to onboard new technology or add additional staff?
 You guessed it – it’s going to cost you more project fees!

 Another frustrating lie that managed service providers tell you is that they are monitoring your systems 24/7.
 More often than not, this means an alert is going off at 2 AM, but no one is around to fix it until the next day.

 As a business owner, you may operate around the clock.
 It doesn’t help if you are trying to get some work done in the middle of the night before an important meeting and, all of a sudden, you can’t reach someone at the MSP firm even though you’re supposed to have continuous monitoring.